Shahidul2/Medical-Instruments-Recognizer/docs/index.md

 ---

 # Medical Instrument Classifier
-An image classification API that can classify **10 different types of medical instruments**.
+A simple image classification web application that can classify **10 different types of medical instruments**.

 ### The supported instruments are:
 - Scalpel